 MENU

 On 07 November 2023, the Convention Abolishing the Requirement of Legalization for Foreign Public Documents (Apostille Convention) takes effect in China.
-As a result, after the document is Apostilled by the DFA, there is no more need for legalization of the concerned Foreign Embassy or Consulate if the destination of the apostilled document is also a State Party to the Apostille Convention, like China.
-This also means that a document already apostilled by the Chinese Foreign Affairs Office (FAO) does not need to undergo another authentication or legalization by the Philippine Consulate.
+As a result, once a document is apostilled by the Department of Foreign Affairs (DFA), there is no longer a need for legalization by the relevant foreign embassy or consulate if the destination of the apostilled documents is also a State Party to the Apostille Convention, such as China.
+This also means that a document that has already been apostilled by the Chinese Foreign Affairs Office (FAO) does not need to undergo further authentication or legalization by the Philippine Embassy or Consulate to be used in the Philippines.